au-ts/libvmm/docs/MANUAL.md

 </protection_domain>
 ```

-I will now explain each part of this so that you too can understand why it is
-necessary.

-First we create a VMM as a root PD.
-It is a root PD as we need the ability to be
+First we create a VMM as a root PD that contains a virtual machine (VM).
-able to start (and potentially stop and restart) the guest once we have
-initialised the system.
+This hierarchy is necessary as the VMM needs to be able to access the guest's
+TCB registers and VCPU registers for initialising the guest, delivering virtual
+interrupts to the guest and restarting the guest.

-You will see that three memory regions (MRs) exist in the system.
+You will also see that three memory regions (MRs) exist in the system.
 1. `guest_ram` for the guest's RAM region
 2. `serial` for the UART
 3. `gic_vcpu` for the Generic Interrupt Controller VCPU interface